Navigating Third-Party Energy Suppliers: What You Need to Know

 But what are you losing?

 Say your 13 kW system produces around 15,000 kWh each year.
 That’s 41 kWh a day.
 For the average homeowner, you’re at work while the sun is up.
 Maybe you have a few appliances running while you’re out and a few lights on.
-We’ll say you use 15 kWh of electricity during the day while you’re away and while your solar system is producing 41 kWh (for reference, an average washing machine uses about 0.5 kWh an hour).
+We’ll say you use 15 kWh of electricity during the day while you’re away and while your solar system produces 41 kWh (for reference, an average washing machine uses about 0.5 kWh an hour).

 That means you’re not using the 26 kWh your system has produced, but you could probably use that energy when you come home, right?
 But you’re not drawing from your solar system because the sun went down, and it can’t produce.
 If you have net metering, you can draw on the credit from those 26 kWh while the sun is down, meaning free power for your family.
 If you don’t have net metering, those 26 kWh are lost.